siliconprime-hoanguyen/onesignalflow/README.md

       en: 'message from dropin' //title
     },
     data: {data1: 'abc'},  //data to send
-    //include_player_ids: [id], //Use this only if sending to specfic user, in this case, we use tags tags:[{
+    //include_player_ids: [id], //Use this only if sending to specfic users, in this case, we use tag tags:[{
       {"key": "userId", "relation": "=","value": "ourdesireuserid"} //this is our registed tags in the API register above }]